ssloth1/securetouch-demo/android/README.md

 # SecureTouch - A Fingerprint Authenticator for Web App Logins

 ## Overview
 SecureTouch is a prototype of a fingerprint-based biometric authentication system designed to fortify the security of web app logins.
-Leveraging Android's support for handling biometrics, SecureTouch offers a user-friendly alternative to conventional OTP and rolling code mobile authenticator applications.
+Leveraging Android's support for handling biometrics, SecureTouch offers a user-friendly alternative to conventional OTP and SMS based authentication.

 ## Features
 SecureTouch utilizes a multistage setup process for users, designed to ensure maximum security and future ease of use: